matbesancon/BankNotes/feature_eng.md

 is usually not proportional to the variable variance.

-Furthermore, all people with notions in physics and calculus would find it akward to compute a distance from heterogeneous variables (which would have different units and meaning).
+Furthermore, all people with notions in physics and calculus would find it awkward to compute a distance from heterogeneous variables (which would have different units and meaning).

 However, scaling might increase the weight of variables carrying mostly